nditech/NDIplatforms/docs/documentation.md

 contributing to this project, fork it on Github.
 Then install mkdocs and clone this repo:

+    :::bash
-    # brew install python;               # For OSX users
+    $ sudo brew install python              # For OSX users
-    # sudo aptitude install python-pip   # For Debian/Ubuntu users
+    $ sudo aptitude install python-pip      # For Debian/Ubuntu users
-    # pip install mkdocs
+    $ sudo pip install mkdocs
     $ git clone https://github.com/NDItech/NDIplatforms.git
     $ cd NDIplatforms
     $ git remote add sandbox https://github.com/<username>/NDIplatforms.git
     $ mkdocs serve

-Your local NDIplatforms docs site should now be available for browsing: http://127.0.0.1:8000/.
+Your local NDIplatforms docs site should now be available for browsing:
+[http://127.0.0.1:8000/](http://127.0.0.1:8000/).
 When you find a typo, an error, unclear or missing explanations or instructions, hit ctrl-c, to stop the server, and start editing.
 Find the page you’d like to edit; everything is in the docs/ directory.
 Make your changes, commit and push them, and start a pull request: